jiang523/jiang523.github.io/_posts/2022-06-23-kafka-network.md

 ---
 layout: post
-title: Test markdown
+title: Kafka network
 subtitle: Each post also has a subtitle
-categories: markdown
+categories: Kafka
-tags: [test]
+tags: [kafka]
 ---